Sleepful/Visuals/readme.md

 A high resolution preview of the result can be downloaded here: https://github.com/Sleepful/Visuals/blob/master/YingYangTunnel/output/Spin.mov

-A gif preview here (it is quite slow in gif format):
+A gif preview can be found here, but in gif it is quite slow, you have to look at it long enough to appreciate it:

 ![gif](YingYangTunnel/output/Spin.gif)